Teenage girl wins battle to have body frozen

 The judge ruled in favor of her mother and said the girl had died peacefully, knowing her wishes had been met.

-But he cautioned that hospital bosses had had "real misgivings" about the way the process was handled on the day she died.
+But he cautioned that hospital officials had had "real misgivings" about the way the process was handled on the day she died.

-The girl's mother was said to have been preoccupied with the arrangements after her death than being fully available to her child, he said, and the voluntary organization which helped get her body ready for preservation was disorganized.
+The girl's mother was said to have been preoccupied with the arrangements after her death, rather than being fully available to her child, he said, and the voluntary organization which helped get her body ready for preservation was disorganized.

 Body packed in dry ice

 The case was said by the judge to be the only one of its kind to have come before the courts in England and Wales, and probably anywhere else.
+"It is an example of the new questions that science poses to the law, perhaps most of all to family law," he added.

 The cost of the procedure in the United States -- which the judge said was about £37,000 ($46,000) -- is being met by her maternal grandparents, he said, although the family is not well off.
+They chose the most basic arrangement, he said, which "simply involves the freezing of the body in perpetuity."

 The Cryonics Institute, which is based in Michigan, said the body of a 14-year-old girl from London arrived at its facility, packed in dry ice, on October 25, about eight days after her death.